arindas/laminarmq/src/intro.md

 </p>

 <p align="center">
-A scalable, distributed message queue powered by a segmented, partitioned, replicated and immutable log.
+A scalable, distributed message queue powered by a segmented,<br/>
+partitioned, replicated and immutable log.
 </p>

 `laminarmq` presents an elementary commit-log abstraction (a series of records ordered by offsets), on top of which